avajs/ava/readme.md

 ###### .plan(count)

 Plan how many assertion there are in the test.
-The test will fail if the actual assertion count doesn't match planned assertions.
+The test will fail if the actual assertion count doesn't match the number of planned assertions.
+See [assertion planning](#assertion-planning).

 ###### .end()